jatinsharma0e0/WhackMaster/replit.md

 Preferred communication style: Simple, everyday language.
 Visual preferences: Custom hammer icon instead of emoji characters.
 Custom cursor: Custom hammer cursor (hammer-cursor.png) replaces default mouse cursor throughout the game.
-Cursor animation: The actual cursor rotates 30 degrees anticlockwise and scales up to 1.3x size on any click anywhere on the page, matching the numpad hammer animation style for a consistent hitting experience across the entire canvas.
+Cursor animation: Uses the exact same hammer hitting animation as numpad controls on any click anywhere on the page.
+The hammer appears at click position, performs the full hitting motion with rotation and scaling effects, and shows an impact explosion, creating a consistent hitting experience across the entire canvas.
-Hammer animations: Realistic hammer hitting animations for numpad controls only (keys 1-9) with rotation effects and impact explosions.
-Mouse clicks show only burst/explosion effects without hammer animation.
+Hammer animations: Realistic hammer hitting animations for both numpad controls (keys 1-9) and mouse clicks anywhere on the page, with rotation effects and impact explosions.
+All interactions now use the same consistent hammer animation system.

 ## System Architecture